teneplaysofficial/js-utils-kit/README.md

 This package includes utilities designed for both browser and Node.js environments, clearly organized and optimized for cross-platform compatibility.

+## Features

+- Organized by category (e.g., `number`, `string`, `file`, etc.)
+- Fully typed in TypeScript
+- Thoroughly tested with Jest
+- Tree‑shakeable and supports both ESM and CJS
+- CLI-ready tools for file and system operations

 ## Installation

 ```sh